zachmueller/spaced-everything/docs/Dataview-queries.md

 This guide covers advanced customization and integration patterns for power users of Spaced Everything.
 For basic setup and usage, refer to the main [README](../README.md).

+> **Alternative Approach:** If you prefer a built-in solution without plugins, see the [Bases Query Guide](./Bases-queries.md) which achieves similar functionality using Obsidian's native Bases feature.
+Both approaches are valid - Dataview offers more query flexibility and types, while Bases requires no plugin installation.

 ## Table of Contents

 - [Prerequisites](#prerequisites)